Continuous glucose monitor: Closed-loop system

 The CGM is a key element in the development of a "closed-loop" system for the treatment of type I diabetes.
 A closed-loop system monitors blood glucose by CGM and sends data to an insulin pump for calculated delivery of insulin without user intervention.
 A number of insulin pumps currently offer an "auto mode"; however, this is not yet a fully closed loop system.
 There are several implementations, including the artificial pancreas system and the open source OpenAPS.

 Emerging CGM technologies

 The continuous glucose monitoring space remains subject to extensive research and development in building lower cost, more accurate and more easy-to-use sensing solutions, some of which aim to be noninvasive.
 A noninvasive CGM has been defined as a medical device that can measure glucose levels in the body without puncturing the skin, drawing blood or causing any pain.

-As of August 2023, besides Dexcom and Abbott Diabetes, no other manufacturer has attained a significant market share worldwide.
-There have been regulatory approvals of noninvasive sensing systems in Europe, though market adoption has been low, not affecting the Abbott-Dexcom dominance.
+As of May 2026, Abbott Laboratories (with the FreeStyle Libre platform) and Dexcom, Inc. continue to lead the global volume market, collectively accounting for over 90% of global shipments, with additional competition from other established and regional manufacturers.
+Medtronic plc maintains a significant market share tightly integrated with its automated insulin pump ecosystems.
+Furthermore, F. Hoffmann-La Roche (Accu-Chek) and Ascensia Diabetes Care have substantial distribution networks across Europe, Latin America, and Asia.
+Additionally, the availability of affordable, calibration-free international systems (such as Sibionics and Aidex) has decentralized the market outside of North America.
+Non-invasive, no-needle optical systems have achieved minor regional regulatory clearances but have seen limited market adoption due to clinical accuracy limitations.